ExFed/nosr/README.md

   A result type.
 Expresses "success" or "error" conditions.
 Depending upon programming paradigm, may be a monad, a union, an object ... anything that communicates to the programmer whether and where a parse failure occurred.

+* `map<K, V>`

+  A mapping from some key type to some value type.
+Depending upon paradigm and implementation, this could be a hashmap, b-tree, or any other structure that associates keys to values.

+* `seq<T>`

+  Any type that is able to represent a sequence of values.
+Depending upon programming paradigm and implementation, this may be a vector, array, or linked list.

 * `nosr_node`